VRvinny/number-theory/README.md

-A place to store my beautiful number theory notes :)
+A place to store my beautiful number theory notes.

+These notes definitely have mistakes, don't blame me if you fail :)